connerfitzpatrick/lesson6_javascript3/README.md

 (Conner Fitzpatrick)

 ### Project Description:
-(In this assignment a photo gallery was created and new image previes were created to show either 3 or 5 images)
+(In this assignment a photo gallery was created and new image previews were created to show either 3 or 5 images)

 ### View Project:
 (https://connerfitzpatrick.github.io/lesson6_javascript3/.)